Shubham33334/End-to-End-News-Sentiment-Analysis-Pipeline/README.md

 * Insights into how sentiment varies over time and across topics or authors.
 * Practical experience in using modern data engineering tools and techniques.

-This project is an excellent opportunity to showcase expertise in data engineering, natural language processing, and business intelligence, while solving real-world challenges in media analysis!